Pascal Le Segretain/Getty Images

 Julien Farel, hairstylist and owner of a namesake salon and spa, agrees.
 "Ombré hair in pinks and purples had its day.
 Now, it's a return to sun-kissed highlights and a more natural look once again."

 While I'm still quite partial to the Cher-inspired look, Mallett says, "Any style of American reality TV stars has really fallen out in Paris."
 He continues, "Natural beauty rules.
 Parisian women love things to be beautiful and natural, all the way from the roots to the ends."
-While clip-in extensions are still as popular as ever in the U.S. (I wore them for nine years), Mallett makes a case for a simpler style.
+While clip-in extensions are still as popular as ever in the UK and US (I wore them for nine years), Mallett makes a case for a simpler style.
 "When your lover runs their hands through your hair, the last thing you want them to feel is a track of extensions."

 Farel agrees, noting, "Hair that long looks fake.
 It drags you down.
 The length of your hair should complement your height in order to be most flattering."

 Last year, you couldn't make it few steps without seeing someone with rainbow hair.
 The trend felt nostalgic yet fresh and equally edgy.
 Now, though, it seems this trend has been put to rest.
-"Tie-dye is out," Mallett says. "[French women] mostly stay away from anything with a visible demarcation in the color."
+"Tie-dye is out," Mallett says. "[French women] mostly stay away from anything with a visible demarcation in the colour."

 Instead, try tigereye, a technique similar to balayage in that it's super natural-looking and doesn't often need touch-ups.